lpmi-13/k3s-remotelab/CICD_IMPLEMENTATION.md

 ## Conclusion

-This CI/CD implementation provides a complete, production-ready pipeline for Django applications in a K3s homelab environment.
+This CI/CD implementation provides a complete, production-ready pipeline for Django applications in a K3s remotelab environment.
 It demonstrates modern DevOps practices including:

 - Infrastructure as Code with GitOps
 - Automated testing and security scanning